 The recent announcements in the MTG community have been a bit of a gut punch… errr, for some like myself, I think its felt like multiple gut punches.
-I admit, I am feeling burnout and disappointment, too, but I also have this insatiable itch coming from the optimistic side of my brain, and I want to share it with you.
+I admit, I am feeling some burnout and disappointment, but I also continue to have an insatiable itch coming from the optimistic side of my brain, and I want to share it with you.

 Recently, I was lucky enough to get together for a weekend with four of my closest MTG friends (including my partner in crime at Conviction Gaming Jesus Garcia) and be immersed in Magic: the Gathering as a way to celebrate its 30th anniversary.